Marineland of Canada: Founding and early years

+Orcas and expansion in the 1970s

 In 1971, Marineland added orcas.
 Kandu became the park's major attraction.
 In 1973, the aquarium purchased Kandy, a 4000 lb female orca captured off Vancouver Island in 1973, to mate with Kandu, but she died later that year.
 Kandu lived until 1979 and was replaced by Nootka, captured and brought to the park in 1981.
 Nootka lived until 2008.
 By 1975, the park kept over 1,000 animals and claimed to be Niagara Falls' "most popular attraction after the falls."
 In 1975, Marineland became involved in a controversy over another orca captured off Vancouver Island.
 The capture of Kanduke by the Sealand of the Pacific aquarium of Victoria, British Columbia, for purchase by Marineland was blocked by the Government of British Columbia, at the instigation of Greenpeace activists.
 Claimed to be property by the BC government and resources by the Government of Canada, the orca eventually was transported to Marineland after it was determined that orcas were a resource under the control of the Canadian government.
 The incident led to the ending of the capture of orcas in British Columbia waters.